Medical Coder and Biller

 Introduction CPT

-Clock Hours: 8 Lecture
+Clock Hours: 8 Lecture.
+Prerequisites: Introduction to ICD-10-CM.

 Students learn the Current Procedural Terminology (CPT) guidelines, codes, and descriptions to report healthcare services and procedures performed by healthcare providers.